bryanbill/atomify/docs.md

 ---

-## State Management
+## State

-Atomify provides a comprehensive state management system with reactive components and references for building dynamic, data-driven UIs.
+Atomify provides a comprehensive state system with reactive components and references for building dynamic, data-driven UIs.

 ### Reactive